 To help pet parents make a more informed decision, we've decided to delve into the science of this phenomenon and see if calming pet beds really fulfill the claims they make.
 What we found turns out to be quite interesting.

 Calming Pet Beds DO Work...Somewhat

 Their first moments in the cold, cruel world are dominated by seeking out their mom's milk.
 Usually, this means sidling up to a teat snuggled warmly between their littermates.
-At this point, they're both warm and fed, and it's their very first moment of happiness.
+At this point, they're both warm and fed, and it's their very first moment of happiness and sense of security.
 This first moment sticks in their minds through the rest of their lives and shapes their world.

-Dog psychologists have noted that dogs associate sense with feelings, much the same as humans.
-It's not a wonder we're so close to them as a species.
-That scent of fur and the warm, snuggling feeling of being amongst their littermates is a feeling they associate with calming.
+Dog psychologists have noted that all dogs -- large dogs, medium dogs, small dogs -- associate sense with feelings, much the same as humans.
+It's no wonder we're so close to them as a species.
+That scent of fur and the warm, comfy feeling of being amongst their littermates is a feeling they associate with calming.